The Blue Diamonds (duo): Early career

 Called the "Dutch – Indonesian Everly Brothers", the Blue Diamonds covered many Everly Brothers songs, but became famous in 1960 with their version of "Ramona", a song originally written for the 1928 film, Ramona.
 The song was written for promotional appearances with Dolores del Río (star of the film) but not featured in the film itself.
-The Blue Diamonds up-tempo version of it (changing it from an original 3/4 rhythm to a 4/4 one) reached the American Billboard Hot 100 at number 72 in 1960.
+The Blue Diamonds up-tempo version of it (changing it from the original 3/4 rhythm to a 4/4 one) reached the American Billboard Hot 100 at number 72 in 1960.
 It sold over 250,000 copies in the Netherlands (the first record to ever do so) and over one million copies in Germany by 1961.

 Later career

 Although their last hit was in 1971, they continued to perform together up until Ruud de Wolff died from bladder cancer at the end of the year 2000.
 Riem de Wolff continued to perform and release albums until his death in 2017.
 At the time of his death, Riem had just been diagnosed with lung and liver cancer and had been suffering from the effects of a recent stroke.

+A couple from Driebergen-Rijsenburg has taken the initiative to erect a statue to commemorate The Blue Diamonds.
+In mid-October 2025—65 years after Ramona became a global hit—the statue of the singing duo was unveiled at the Oranjevijver in their former hometown.
+The moment received national media attention.